 The Sony X80K/X80CK is a bit better than the Hisense A6H.
 The Sony is quite a bit brighter, so it looks better in a room with a bit of natural lighting and is bright enough to overcome a bit of glare.
 The Sony also has much better picture quality, with significantly better gradient handling, a wider color gamut, and better tone-mapping with HDR content.

 The V-shaped feet are nearly identical to the Hisense A6G.
 The feet are wide-set, but the 65 and 75-inch models have an alternate position for the feet that takes up less space.
-The 43, 50, and 55-inch models can only be setup as-shown, with the feet in the wide position.
+The 43, 50, and 55-inch models can only be set up as seen in the picture above, with the feet in the wide position.

 The alternate position, as shown here, has a footprint of 25.5" x 12".
 Regardless of which configuration you choose, the TV sits 3.1 inches above the table, so most soundbars fit in front of it without blocking the screen.

 The inputs are housed in a central electronics box, so they're difficult to access if you wall-mount the TV.
-There's a small gap between the bottom of the electronics box and the bottom of the TV that looks like it could be used for cable management, but it doesn't work.
+Sadly, there isn't much in the way of cable management.

 The Hisense A65H has a mediocre contrast ratio, so blacks look gray in a dark room.
 Sadly, there's no local dimming feature, so it can't produce deep blacks in brighter scenes.
-Note that the 50-inch model has much better contrast, so blacks look black in a dark room.
-If you prefer something that has a high contrast on all its models, consider the Vizio M6 Series Quantum 2022
+Note that the 50-inch model has much better contrast, so it has deeper and inkier blacks in a dark room.
+If you prefer something that has a high contrast on all its models, consider the Vizio M6 Series Quantum 2022 or the newer equivalent to this model, the Hisense A6N.

-We measured the peak brightness with the default settings in the 'HDR Theater' Picture Mode, with the Color Temperature set to 'Low', the 'HDR Standard' Picture Mode with the 'Medium' Color Temperature is a bit brighter, reaching a peak of 311 cd/mยฒ with a 50% window, but it's not a noticeable difference.
+The 'HDR Standard' Picture Mode with the 'Medium' Color Temperature is a bit brighter, reaching a peak of 311 cd/m² with a 50% window, but it's not a noticeable difference.

-Unfortunately, with the most accurate calibration settings, the Hisense A6H has poor peak brightness in SDR.
+Unfortunately, the TV has poor peak brightness in SDR.
 It's bright enough to handle a moderate amount of natural light, but it's a bad choice for a bright room, as it can't get bright enough to overcome glare.
 There's no variation in brightness with different scenes, though, which is great.
 If you'd prefer a brighter TV, check out the Toshiba C350 Series 2023.

 The Hisense A65H Series has disappointing color volume.
 It's limited by the narrow color gamut, and due to the low contrast ratio, it can't display dark saturated colors.

-The Hisense A6H Series has excellent SDR accuracy out of the box.
-There are a few minor issues with the white balance and color accuracy, especially in saturated greens and reds, but it's not noticeably bad.
+The Hisense A6H TV has excellent SDR accuracy out of the box.
+There are a few minor issues with the white balance and color accuracy, especially in saturated greens and reds, but it's not noticeable.
 The color temperature is very close to the 6500K target.
-Gamma is close to the 2.2 target we use for a moderately-lit room, but dark scenes are over-brightened a bit.
+Gamma is close to the 2.2 target we use for a moderately lit room, but dark scenes are over-brightened a bit.

 You can see our full calibration settings here.